AlgoNeural/what-is-gradient-descent/README.md

 # what-is-gradient-descent
-This repository contains the code used for generating the animations for the following video on gradient descent: [What Is Gradient Descent](https://youtu.be/gj4g7CzDzJE)
+This repository contains the code used for generating animations for the following video on gradient descent: [What Is Gradient Descent](https://youtu.be/gj4g7CzDzJE)

 ### Credits